 results before putting a rule into production.
 We recommend you

-provide an existing incident as a sample incident against which
+fetch data from an existing incident as a sample incident against

 most cases, in a phishing campaign, the email subject is similar.

 In section 1, we create a condition for incoming incidents with

 the email subject